What is an Emperor size bed?

 Most mattresses require turning to help even out the wear.
 Since Emperor mattresses are usually zipped and linked, turning should be easier.
 Most Emperor mattresses are double-sided, allowing you to flip or rotate them where necessary.
 Others are single-sided, where they can be rotated but not flipped over.
 Always refer to the manufacturer’s instructions before turning your mattress.
 Note that you need to unfasten the zips before turning.

 Is there a bigger bed than an Emperor?

-In America, an Alaskan king bed measures 9 feet by 9 feet and is the largest bed available, while an Alberta king measures 8 feet by 8 feet.
-Both beds are ideal for larger couples or families that share the bed with their children.
+In America, an Alaskan king bed measures 9 feet by 9 feet, making it the largest available bed.
+In comparison, an Alberta king measures 8 feet by 8 feet.
+Both are great options for larger couples or families who share the bed with their children.

 Share this article